sydteo/lazysloth/README.md

 - **Feed the Sloth:** Engage in a soothing activity where you can feed our adorable sloth.
 - **Sloth Quotes:** Get inspired by a collection of quotes that celebrate the art of procrastination and taking it easy.
 - **Mini-Games:** Enjoy a selection of mini-games designed to be fun, casual, and perfect for a slothful day.
-- **Hand-Drawn Assets:** All assets in LazySloth are lovingly hand-drawn by our talented team, adding a personal touch to your experience.
+- **Hand-Drawn Assets:** All assets in LazySloth are lovingly hand-drawn by Sharmaine, adding a personal touch to your experience.

 ## Built With